AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/create-datasets.md

 First we need to get the `$id` of the `Luma CRM Schema`:

-1. Open Postman
+1. Open [!DNL Postman]
 1. If you haven't made a call in the last 24 hours, your authorization tokens have probably expired.
-Open the call **[!DNL Adobe I/O Access Token Generation > Local Signing (Non-production use-only) > IMS: JWT Generate + Auth via User Token]** and click **Send** to request new JWT and Access Tokens, just like you did in the Postman lesson.
+Open the call **[!DNL Adobe I/O Access Token Generation > Local Signing (Non-production use-only) > IMS: JWT Generate + Auth via User Token]** and click **Send** to request new JWT and Access Tokens, just like you did in the [!DNL Postman] lesson.
 1. Open the call **[!DNL Schema Registry API > Schemas > List all schemas within the specified container.]**
 1. Update the Accept Header to one of the allowed values, e.g. `application/vnd.adobe.xdm+json`
 1. Click the **Send** button